bvolkmer/spotify-headless-docker/README.md

 This image provides the spotify on headless environments, for use with SpotifyConnect.
 This is based on the archlinux base image and xvfb as virtual x server.
-The spotify client is based on the archlinux aur spotify package[1].
+The spotify client is based on the archlinux [aur spotify package].
 So the version is based on this and report there if not up-to-date and the version of image and aur match.
 Tested on x86-64.
 **As long as I don't know about spotify redistribution rules, I won't provide a prebuild container.
 So you have to clone the git repository and build it on your own**